Dawn of the transformer era in speech emotion recognition: closing the valence gap: Related Work

 \section{Related Work}

+\review{The focus of our work is the recognition of emotional dimensions.
+However, most related studies target emotional categories.
+Since the approaches are closely related, we consider both in this section.}

-In \cref{tab:related-work-egemaps}, we provide a summary of recent works based on {\wtov} and {\hubert} on the {\iemocap} dataset~\citep{busso2008iemocap}, where most prior works have focused.
-Results are ranked by \acf{UAR} / \acf{WAR} on the four emotional categories of anger (1103 utterances), happiness (1636), sadness (1084), and neutral (1708), which is the typical categorical \ac{SER} formulation for {\iemocap}.
-Since we are dealing with an unbalanced class problem, \acs{UAR} and \acs{WAR} can diverge.
-However, \citet{yuan2021role} report both yielding almost identical values.
-We therefore assume that a ranking over both metrics is still meaningful.
-Most of the works apply leave-one-session-out cross validation (5 folds), except \citet{yuan2021role} using leave-one-speaker-out cross validation (10 folds) and \citet{wang2021finetuned} who do not explicitly mention which folds they used.
-The results are obtained with the base architecture ({\wbase} / {\hbase}) or the large architecture ({\wlarge} / {\hlarge}) in a down-stream classification task (for more details on the models, see \cref{subsec:models}).
-Even though, authors have used different head architectures and training procedures in their studies, we can draw some general observations from \cref{tab:related-work-egemaps}:
+In \cref{tab:related-work-egemaps}, we provide a summary of recent works based on {\wtov} and {\hubert} on the {\iemocap} dataset~\citep{busso2008iemocap}, on which most prior works have focused.
+Results are ranked by \acf{UAR} / \acf{WAR} on the four emotional categories of anger (1103 utterances), happiness (+ excitement) (1636), sadness (1084), and neutral (1708), which is the typical categorical \ac{SER} formulation for {\iemocap}.
+Most of the works apply leave-one-session-out cross validation (5 folds), except \citet{yuan2021role}, using leave-one-speaker-out cross validation (10 folds), and \citet{wang2021finetuned}, who do not explicitly mention which folds they used.
+Even though authors have used different head architectures and training procedures in their studies, we can draw some general observations: